Riqueuria

 Riqueuria is a monotypic genus of flowering plants belonging to the family Rubiaceae.
 It only contains one known species, Riqueuria avenia Ruiz & Pav.

-It is native to Peru.
-It is found in groves or forests.
+It is native to Peru, and is found in groves or forests.

-The genus name of Riqueuria is in honour of Ludovico Riqueur (d.
-1737), a court apothecary during the time of Philip V of Spain and was also a cultivator of exotic trees.
+The genus name Riqueuria is in honour of Ludovico Riqueur (d.
+1737), a court apothecary during the time of Philip V of Spain and a cultivator of exotic trees.
 The reason for the Latin specific epithet of avenia has not been published.

-It was first described and published in Fl.
-Peruv.
-Prodr. on page 18 in 1794.
-The species was published in Fl.
-Peruv.
-Vol.1 on page 70 in 1798.
+It was first described and published in Flora Peruvia Prodrom on page 18 in 1794.
+The species was published in Flora Peruvia Vol. 1 on page 70 in 1798.